with Eugene Gendlin & Ann Weiser Cornell

 About Digital Downloads

-If you purchase the digital download version, you’ll receive an email after checkout with a link to download the MP3s, which you can then save to your computer.
+If you purchase the digital download version, you’ll receive an email after checkout with a link to download the MP3s, which you can then save to your computer. *Please Note: Each purchased digital copy is licensed to one individual for personal use only.

 The Focusing and Thinking Series is a series of phone seminars offered by Gene Gendlin and Ann Weiser Cornell that explore the implications of Gene Gendlin’s Philosophy of the Implicit and the Focusing process to a broad range of topics including relationships, creativity, social change, psychotherapy, dreams, and thinking.